kodarn/Sparsnas/README.md

     * ID = The signal analysis we performed in DspectrumGUI (previously) was done using a different sensor.
 Here we see that the 2nd byte is changed when we're using another sensor.
 We assume that this is some sort of sensor ID, and therefore name the column 'ID'.
     * We find what looks like two counters and name them 'Cnt'.
         * As for the first, it isn't scrambled and continues to increase until it reaches 0x7F.
 Then it restarts at 0x00 again.
         * The second 'Cnt2' is scrambled, and its easily mixed with the column next to it named 'Data'.
-However, when scrolling down until packet 0x45, we see that the 'Data' column stablizes at '8177'.
-This makes it very likely we're dealing with two seperate columns.
+However, when scrolling down until packet 0x45, we see that the 'Data' column stabillizes at '8177'.
+This makes it very likely we're dealing with two separate columns.
     * The remaining columns contain fixed values and we leave them as is (for now).
     * Another important finding:
         * Power-cycling the sensors' battery, will make the sequences repeat *exactly* as the previous testrun.